 Qualifications: Vary according to the job.
-For any job involving horses, it would be helpful to have a certification such as a Certificate ll in Horse Care.
+For any job involving horses, it would be helpful to have a certification such as ACM20217 Certificate ll in Horse Care.

 Salary: The average horse trainer earns around AU$53,807.
 Salaries will depend on many factors such as the specific position, location and experience.